top of page

 CRWI seeks to contribute to watershed and regional hydrogeomorphic and hydrogeologic studies to support objective water resources management and habitat enhancement and restoration.
 CRWI advocates for water resources management that is sensitive to both site-specific and watershed conditions and hydrologic processes.

-Sara Press, Secretary (October 2021)—Sara has worked to protect land and water in Sonoma County since 2008, first at the Sonoma County Agricultural Preservation and Open Space District and now at Sonoma Land Trust.
-Prior to that, she worked as an urban and regional planner throughout the San Francisco Bay Area.
+Sara Press, Secretary - Sara has worked to protect land and water in Sonoma County since 2008, first at the Sonoma County Agricultural Preservation and Open Space District and then at Sonoma Land Trust.
+She led the land use and biodiversity team at the Galloway and Southern Ayrshire UNESCO Biosphere in southwest Scotland, then returned to Sonoma County to serve as Senior Manager of Land Protection for Save the Redwoods League.
 Sara holds a B.A. from Sonoma State University, an M.A. in geography from the University of Oregon, and professional certification from the American Institute of Certified Planners (AICP).
+Sara joined the Board in October 2021.

-Mark Nolan, Environmental Educator, County of San Mateo—Secretary through October 2021-Many thanks!
+• Mark Nolan, Environmental Educator, County of San Mateo

-Mariska Obedzinski, Fisheries Biologist, California Sea Grant—Treasurer through October 2021-Many thanks!
+• Mariska Obedzinski, Fisheries Biologist, California Sea Grant Extension Specialist